hykilpikonna/hykilpikonna/README.md

 ### 🌲 Completed projects <!--{ collapseSection() }-->

-I published many projects to [HyDEV (HyDevelop)](https://github.com/hydevelop), previously a two-person organization of me and my best friend [Vanilla](https://github.com/vergedx) before we broke up last year.
+I published many projects to [HyDEV (HyDevelop)](https://github.com/hydevelop), previously a two-person organization of me and my best friend [Vanilla](https://github.com/vergedx) before we broke up two year ago.
 Currently, I publish my projects to this personal account.
 There is a list of my significant projects on my [projects website](https://me.hydev.org).
 (TODO: Update this)